duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 `Alternative`'s contravariant counterpart.
 To understand what is going on, it helps to look at `Alternative` from the same perspective we have used here for `Applicative` and `Divisible`.
-For that, first of all we need a `divided` counterpart.
+For that, first of all we need an analogue to `divided`.
 Let's borrow the definition from *Applicatives convert products to sums*:

 ``` haskell